johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-15-how-i-ruined-my-seo/index.md

 authors: johnnyreilly
 tags: [SEO]
 image: ./title-image.png
 description: 'In October 2022 traffic to my blog dropped like a stone.
-What happened?
-Somehow I ruined my SEO.
-Don't be me.
-I'll tell you what I got up to and hopefully you can avoid doing the same.'
+What happened?'
 hide_table_of_contents: false
 ---